simeononsecurity/simeononsecurity.ch/content/articles/the-evolving-landcape-of-cybersecurity-threats/index.en.md

 The increase in technology adoption amplifies the need for **cybersecurity**.
 As businesses digitize their operations, they collect valuable data and information that can be exploited by **cybercriminals** to disrupt or undermine their operations.
 Cybersecurity is critical to maintain the **confidentiality, integrity, and availability** of an organization's systems and data.

-On top of that, cybersecurity is not only important for businesses but also for individuals.
+On top of that, cybersecurity isn't only important for businesses but also for individuals.
 With the rise of **social media** and **online shopping**, personal data is increasingly being shared online. **Cybersecurity** ensures that this data is protected from theft and misuse by hackers.

 #### Key Factors Driving Cyber Threat Evolution

-The factors driving **cyber threat evolution** are numerous, and they are influenced by advances in technology and the changing threat landscape.
+The factors driving **cyber threat evolution** are numerous, and they're influenced by advances in technology and the changing threat landscape.
 The emergence of new **cyber risks**, ranging from the **Internet of Things (IoT) vulnerabilities** to **artificial intelligence (AI)** and **machine learning risks**, poses new challenges in the cybersecurity space.

 The **IoT** is a network of interconnected devices that communicate with each other without human intervention.
 While this technology has revolutionized various industries, it has also created new vulnerabilities that can be exploited by **cybercriminals**.
 For instance, a hacker can use a vulnerable IoT device to gain access to a network and steal sensitive data.